SIRAHFF/documentation/_sources/AMBER/Tutorial-1.rst.txt

 .. warning::

-    If you are using SANDER to avoid such behavior create a symbolic link to the file ``dna_cg.RST``, which contains the definition of Watson-Crick restraints for the capping base pairs of this CG DNA:
+    If you are using SANDER, to avoid the helix frying, you must create a symbolic link to the file ``dna_cg.RST``, which contains the definition of Watson-Crick restraints for the capping base pairs of this CG DNA: